You can get your music heard by MILLIONS using TikTok.

 - ‘Blinding Lights’ by the Weekend

-This privilege is not just for big-name artists but for up-and-coming musicians too.
+This privilege is not just for big name artists but for up-and-coming musicians too.
 TikTok can take an unheard artist to number one.
 Seriously.
+Think of Nathan Evans, the sea shanty revivalist who exploded on the platform recently.

 Essential Steps for Your TikTok Videos to Succeed